Wounded Warrior Project Shares Guidance on Claims Assistance Services

 2. Watch out for false promises.

-No individual or company can fast-track a VA claim or get it to the “top of the pile.”
-VA claims are processed in order of when they are received, with few exceptions.
+VA claims are processed in order of when they are received, with a few exceptions.
 Those exceptions can include terminal illnesses, advanced age (85 or older), or homelessness, but are never based on the veteran paying someone.
+WWP’s Benefits Team’s mission is to help warriors get the benefits they've earned in a manner that honors their service.
+WWP helps warriors understand and access earned benefits.
+WWP does not decide outcomes but helps warriors navigate the VA system.

-Since unaccredited agents aren’t allowed to file a claim for a veteran, they may charge a high fee to “consult” with a veteran about their claim.
+Since unaccredited agents aren’t legally allowed to file a claim for a veteran, they may charge a high fee to “consult” with a veteran about their claim.
 Fees for this “service” could be included in a contract and may be excessively high.
 Some companies also request a percentage of the veteran’s benefits, which could be a large chunk of any backpay the veteran receives, years of paying a percentage of their monthly disability income, or both.

 This tip bears repeating.
 There’s likely a reason that an agent or company isn’t accredited with VA, and the reason is unlikely to benefit the veteran.
 Accredited organizations and companies are subject to rules that promote transparency and prevent overcharging.